Dota 2 Guide for Beginners | How to Play Dota

 What Is Dota 2

 The game is based on an enormously popular Warcraft 3 mod, the Defense of the Ancients (hence the name DotA).
 Two years after its release, the game had a million concurrent players, become its own eSports discipline with their DotA Heroes and firmly established itself as a legend in the gaming world.
 Seriously, you can love or hate Dota, but you can’t deny its influence on the industry.

 Dota 2 Basic Tutorial and Mechanics

-In short, Dota 2 is a real-time strategy with elements of a role playing game with the main aim of destroying opponents’ Ancient positioned in the center of their stronghold.
+In short, Dota 2 is a real-time strategy with elements of a role playing game with the main aim of destroying opponents’ Ancient positioned in the left of their stronghold.

 The stronghold is protected by three rows of towers down three lanes – top, middle and bottom.
 In-game roles are distributed mostly depending on the position on a lane that suits a hero.
 Instead of relying on a massive army, you are controlling a mighty Hero with unique Skills, Stats and set of Items.